arunkrishnamoorthy/cap-fe-showcase/readme.md

 the variables of the standard texts can be found in the below links and can be used in the custom18n properties file to replace the standard texts.

 https://sapui5.hana.ondemand.com/#/topic/b8cb649973534f08a6047692f8c6830d

+### Step 4: Custom Action

+this branch "step4-custom-action" has the implementation logic for implementing an custom actions in the list report page.
+The details of the implementation is maintained as comments in the controller where the custom action logic is implemented.

+in the folder path app->feshowcase->ext->customaction->CustomAction.js - the logic is implemented. in the manifest.json file, in the controlConfiguration setting of the line item annotation, the config are made to render custom button on the UI.